 Heavier rain from landfalling hurricanes produces more flooding of streams and rivers away from the coastline.
 Also, storm surge is more damaging as rising sea levels push water higher and farther inland.

-Resources for covering snow, ice and cold:
+Resources for covering tropical weather:

 Click on the graphic for the full release